-2016 BUDGET LETTER
+2017 BUDGET LETTER

-Originally constituted in 1911, the Port of Houston Authority (the "Authority") is a political subdivision of the State of Texas and operates as a navigation district under the Texas Constitution.
+Originally constituted in 1911, the Port of Houston Authority (the "Authority") is a political subdivision of the State of Texas and operates as a navigation district under Article XVI, Section 59 of the Texas Constitution.
 The Authority serves as the local sponsor of the Houston Ship Channel (the "Channel"), a federal waterway stretching 52 miles from the City of Houston to the Gulf of Mexico.
+The Authority's boundaries are coterminous with Harris County.

-The Port of Houston, which includes the Authority's terminals and over 150 privately-held facilities along the Channel, is ranked first in the nation in foreign waterborne tonnage, first in U.S. import tonnage, first in U.S. export tonnage and second in the U.S. in total tonnage.
-Because of the activity through the Port of Houston, the Houston metropolitan area has surpassed the New York metropolitan area as the nation's largest export market over the last four years, and has contributed to Texas being the nation's top exporting state for 13 consecutive years.
+The greater Port of Houston, which includes the Authority's terminals and over 150 privately-held facilities along the Channel, is ranked first in the nation in foreign waterborne tonnage, first in U.S. import tonnage, first in U.S. export tonnage and second in the U.S. in total tonnage.
+Commercial activity through the Port of Houston is the primary factor for the Houston metropolitan area surpassing the New York metropolitan area as the nation's largest export market since 2012, and also contributes to Texas being the nation's top exporting state for 14 consecutive years.

-The Authority's mission includes promotion of sustainable trade and commerce, as well as delivery of economic prosperity to the local region, Texas, and the nation.
+The Authority's mission is "to move the world and drive regional prosperity."
+This includes the promotion of sustainable trade and commerce to create jobs and economic development for the local region, Texas, and the nation.
 Management considers transparency, fiscally sound business practices, and prudent evaluation of risks and opportunities to be necessary elements for achieving such goals.
 In addition, a greater focus on financial planning and liquidity management is considered essential, in light of significant infrastructure investments required in the next few years.
 Expense management and creating operating efficiencies also continue as major objectives for the Authority.

-In accordance with statutory requirements specified in Chapter 5007, Special District Local Laws Code, the Port Commission, as the governing body of the Authority, approves an annual budget and a one-year capital plan.
+In accordance with statutory requirements specified in Chapter 5007, Texas Special District Local Laws Code, the Port Commission, as the governing body of the Authority, approves an annual budget and a one-year capital plan.
 The Authority also develops a five-year forecast and a long-range plan addressing goals, strategies and priorities.

-The Authority's budget presentations and other materials are posted on its website (www.portofhouston.com) in compliance with the statutes, and in line with the Authority's commitment to financial transparency and its participation in the Texas Comptroller Leadership Circle program.
+The Authority's budget presentations and other materials are posted on its website (http://porthouston.com) in compliance with the statutes, and in line with the Authority's commitment to financial transparency and its participation in the Texas Comptroller Transparency Stars program.